pnp/blog/content/microsoft-365-pnp-weekly/episode-204/index.md

 Please remember to keep on providing us feedback on how we can help on this journey.
 We always welcome feedback on making the community more inclusive and diverse.

-This session was recorded on Monday, March 27, 2023.
+This session was recorded on Monday, April 3, 2023.

 *   Video at [Microsoft 365 Community YouTube channel.](https://aka.ms/m365pnp-videos)
     {{< youtube Wi4t4aMGXyQ >}}